ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 since ](/life/2018/09/04/my-year-in-commits/).
-I think it's a perfect time to reflect and re-evaluate my views on work, career, and hobbies. **Of course, I'm still young, and this is not perfect.** Perhaps, the 30-year old me will cringe at reading this, but I hope, that he never stops building, earning, and playing.
+I think it's a perfect time to reflect and re-evaluate my views on work, career, and hobbies. **Of course, I'm still young, and this is not perfect.** Perhaps, the 30-year old me will cringe at reading this, but I hope . . . that he never stops building, earning, and playing.

-## Resources
+## References

 * <a id="aristotle2002nicho">Aristotle</a>, *Nicomachean Ethics*, translated by Joe Sachs, Focus Philosophical Library, Pullins Press, 2002.
+* <a id="camus2008notebook">Camus, Albert</a> *Notebooks 1951-1959*, translated by Ryan Bloom, 2008.
+Note: if you read the References section then lucky you!
+Trivia, the "Notebook" section of this blog was inspired by this title!
+* <a id="crawford2006shop">Crawford, Matthew B.</a> "Shop class as soulcraft."
+The New Atlantis 13 (2006): 7-24.
 * <a id="feynman1985joking">Feynman, Richard</a>, *Surely you're joking, Mr. Feynman!*, W.W.
 Norton & Company, 1985.
-* <a id="crawford2006shop">Crawford, Matthew B.</a> "Shop class as soulcraft."
-The New Atlantis 13 (2006): 7-24.
 * <a id="odell2020nothing">Odell, Jenny.</a> *How to do nothing: Resisting the attention economy.* Melville House Publishing, 2020.
+* <a id="popova2013unhappy">Popova, Maria.</a> "Albert Camus on Happiness, Unhappiness, and Our Self-Imposed Prisons", *Brain Pickings*, 2013.
+Available: [https://www.brainpickings.org/2013/11/07/albert-camus-notebooks-happiness/](https://www.brainpickings.org/2013/11/07/albert-camus-notebooks-happiness/).
+[Accessed May 17 2021]

 ### Footnotes

 [^1]: I like Shawn Wang's idea of [Learning in Public](https://www.swyx.io/learn-in-public/).
 I encourage everyone to read that.
 [^2]: It's already been a year and I can't see the COVID situation in the Philippines getting better.
-[^3]: Sure, writing a particle-swarm optimizer was done as an assignment in school, but creating an open-source package with tests and everything is something that I did to satisfy my whims!
+[^3]: Sure, writing a particle-swarm optimizer was done as an assignment at school, but creating an open-source package with tests and everything is something that I did to satisfy my whims!
 [^4]: Interesting Hacker News discussion [here](https://news.ycombinator.com/item?id=26931359)
 [^5]: Very far...
 [^6]: My common tactic here is to choose a technology that is very far but potentially useful to my work.
 I usually do machine learning in Python, so my weekends are often filled with side-projects in Elixir, Godot, and Pico-8!